Wallingford Rotary Club-November 20, 2019

 10:20 AM Jeffry Cadorette-RI Director

-11 AM Opioids-New London Overdose Action Team
+London Overdose Action Team

 noon Lunch Paul Harris Lunch Celebrating the Rotary Foundation and District 7980 Role